westfieldlabs/pub_sub/README.md

 Similarly, if you want to subscribe in all available regions, then omit the `regions` parameter as well.

 ### Logging
 If running under Rails, this will log to Rails.logger.
 In other environments, you can set the logger like `PubSub.config.logger = MyLogger` or similar.
+You also can set the log_level like `PubSub.config.log_level = :info` for published, received and processed messages, valid options are: `:debug`, `:info`, `:warn`, `:error`, `:fatal` and `:unknown`, `:debug` is the default value.

 ### Wiring up subscriptions
 To connect queues to topics, and put the above config file into practice, you should run `bundle exec rake pub_sub:subscribe`.
 Verify this has worked as expected by running `bundle exec rake pub_sub:debug:subscriptions`.